Blog

 America’s Hometown Pattern help

 Photos may help to clarify how I bound the edges of the paddle wheel on my pattern “America’s Hometown”.
 I hope you enjoy the pattern and appreciate any feedback.
-I do not access the website every day or sometimes even not every week so personal
+I do not access the website every day or sometimes even not every week so personal email will work best if you have questions.
+Thank you.

 Inspiration Starter–Old Quilt, New Tote